 College Writing/AP Language and Composition is offered as a concurrent enrollment course through Saint Mary's University and focuses on advancing the writing ability of students by developing their analytical processing of information as well as crafting personal, stylistic choices.
 Students will encounter highly regarded works of non-fiction from various sources, implement similar practices in their own writing, and strive to refine their created content.
 The course will be broken into four main units, each comprised of reading and writing within the category: rhetoric and persuasion, claims and evidence, reason and logic, style and prose.
-Upon completion, students will possess the skills to research, argument, and revise their writing at a collegiate level and/or meet the requirements to complete the AP Language and Composition exam.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$400.
-Prerequisites: B+ or higher in English first two/three years, teacher recommendation, and a passing score on the placement test. \Students have the option of either enrolling in the course through Saint Mary's and assuming the cost associated with the University, or opting to pay for the AP exam.
+Upon completion, students will possess the skills to research, argument, and revise their writing at a collegiate level and/ or meet the requirements to complete the AP Language and Composition exam.
+In order to take this course for college credit, when registering with Lourdes, students must also registerthrough Saint Mary's PACC and an additional fee of \$400.00 will be applied to vour Blackbaud Tuition Management account.
+Prerequisites: B+ or higher in English first two/three years, teacher recommendation, and a passing score on the placement test.

-English IV
+Students have the option of either enrolling in the course through Saint Mary's and assuming the cost associated with the University, or opting to pay for the AP exam.

-Epic Mythology (2071)
+English IV Epic Mythology (2071) Gr.
+12 | All Year | 1 Credit

 This course continues to build on the reading, writing, speaking, and listening techniques introduced freshman year and developed through senior year.
 Additionally, a more rigorous writing focus is demonstrated through the creation of a research paper.
 Students will focus on the themes of heroism, fate/destiny/free will, journey, and inner conflict through the study of the epic and mythology, including Homer's Iliad & Odyssey.
-There is also an emphasis on pieces such as Beowulf and works by Alfred, Lord Tennyson.
+There is also an emphasis on pieces such as Beowulf and Idylls of the King.